 - Compute the exchange rate and thoroughly review credit card receipts before

 - Take your purchases home with you whenever possible.
 Airfreight can take many months and actual shipping charges can be excessive.
-Customs delays, fees and regulations can further complicate the issue.
-If you choose to ship purchases, we suggest taking a picture of the item(s) and/or marking them in some way to ensure you receive what was purchased.
+Customs delays, fees, and regulations can further complicate the issue.
+If you choose to ship purchases, we suggest taking a picture of the item(s) and/or marking them in some way to ensure you receive what you purchased.
 For example, you could write your name on the backside of a rug.
-Determine if your shipment will be delivered door-to-door or to the nearest customs facility, as is often the case.
+Determine if your shipment will deliver door-to-door or to the nearest customs facility, as is often the case.
 Most goods shipped from other countries to the United States are subject to Customs

-- Duty taxes, if applicable, are paid as you re-enter the United States.
-Regardless of assurances by merchants, these cannot be prepaid on your behalf.
-Currently, each person is entitled to an $800 duty-free exemption, however, may only bring one liter of alcoholic beverages, 200 cigarettes and 100 cigars
+- Duty taxes, if applicable paid as you re-enter the United States.
+Regardless of assurances by merchants, these cannot prepay on your behalf.
+Currently, each person entitled to an $800 duty-free exemption, however, may only bring one liter of alcoholic beverages, 200 cigarettes, and 100 cigars

 - Keep all sales receipts for items purchased throughout your trip and try to pack all items that you will need to declare together.
 This will ease the Customs process upon re-entry into the U.S.

-Contact your cellular telephone provider to determine if your phone operates on the Global System for Mobile Communications (GSM) and what, if any, activation may be required.
+Contact your cellular telephone provider to determine if your phone operates on the Global System for Mobile Communications (GSM) and what, if any activation.

-If your phone is not GSM-enabled, you may find that renting a phone specifically designed for use overseas is the most practical option.
+If your phone does not support GSM, you must rent a phone specifically designed for use overseas is the most practical option.

 Gratuities/Tipping (recommended).
 In Egypt, tipping is not an obligation but it is a sign of appreciation for good service.
-While decisions regarding tipping rest entirely with you, we suggest the following gratuities, tips are expected from people that serve you—e.g., driver, waiter, train conductor, bellman, cruise ship staff, etc. The average tip is $10-$20 US dollars per day—this amount covers everyone.
+The average tip is $10-$20 US dollars per day—this amount covers everyone.
 So you need to carry change.
 If you don’t want to deal with the tipping, you can give your guide a total sum in advance of all tipping requirements for your trip that the guide would dispense.